UB’s Reasonable Accommodation Policy provides a procedure for requesting accommodations for a disability or medical condition.

 Examples of workplace accommodations commonly include:

-You can start the process for requesting accommodations by contacting the University's Office of Accessibility Resources.
 If you have been denied a requested accommodation, believe you have been subjected to discrimination, have concerns about your work or classroom environment, or would like other information and assistance, please contact the Office of Equity, Diversity and Inclusion.

 Disability accommodation can be either informal or formal.
 A supervisor, manager or instructor can always ask an employee or student if there is anything UB can do to help.
 The goal is to find solutions that enable everyone to participate in University life and to succeed.